Does not fully apply outside Montpelier Hills

 - Let the outside faucets drain while temperatures are above freezing.

 - Then close the outside faucets before freezing/nightfall.

-- Finally, tighten/put-back the air bleed caps on the interior shut-off valves -- finger tight, no tools -- so they don't get lost or leak when you turn the on the inside and outside faucets again in the Spring.
+- Finally, put-back and hand tighten the air bleed caps on the interior shut-off valves -- finger tight, no tools -- so they don't get lost or leak when you turn on the inside valves to supply the outside faucets again in the Spring.